 Donating to the Association of Carers

-We receive around 80% of our funding from East Sussex County Council, but still need to find around £45,000 each year to maintain our current services.
+We receive over 80% of our funding from East Sussex County Council, but still need to find around £45,000 each year to maintain our current services.

 The kind of things that we particularly need additional money for are: